Friday, December 4, 2009

 He’s right, I thought.
 This is what makes it all worth it.
 The Blue Moment is like an epiphany that gets experienced again and again, each time as fresh and as new and as awe-inspiring as the first time.

-sure that you file way to remember and savor in the times ahead when your memories fuel your final years through life.
+The Blue Moment is one of the pieces of treasure that you file way to remember and savor in the times ahead when your memories fuel your final years through life.
 Guys like Jay make my treasure file overflow.

 Who was the poet-pilot?